 Offenders who have been sentenced for committing a sexual offense, have a past conviction for an offense involving sexually deviant behavior, have displayed sexually deviant behavior in the commission of any offense, or have admitted committing sexually deviant behavior.
 Sex offenders require a higher degree of supervision than other offenders.
 The sex offender program makes frequent home visits and scrutinizes their progres in counseling.

-The grouping of offenders on community supervision who share a particular problem, such as mental or physical impairments.
-Caseloads are kept small, usually about 40 offenders, and are supervised by officers who are trained to work with that particular problem area.
+The grouping of offenders on community supervision who share a particular problem, such as substance abuse issues.
+Caseloads are kept small, usually about 60 offenders, and are supervised by officers who are trained to work with that particular problem area.

 A secure residential program which provides substance abuse treatment and counseling to non violent felony offenders whose substance abuse problem contributed significantly to their committing a crime.
 Upon completion of the program, the offenders are returned to community supervision, parole, or mandatory supervision.

 Treatment Alternative to Incarceration Program (TAIP) (back to top)